zagamealexandre/boothnow/README.md

 # BoothNow - On-Demand Micro-Workspaces

-BoothNow is a mobile-first platform for on-demand, soundproof micro-workspaces embedded within high-traffic convenience stores, starting with 7-Eleven in Stockholm.
+BoothNow is a web-based platform for on-demand, soundproof micro-workspaces embedded within high-traffic convenience stores, starting with 7-Eleven in Stockholm.

 ## 🚀 Features

 - **Real-time Booth Discovery** - Find available booths using Google Maps integration
 - **QR Code Scanning** - Unlock booths with your phone's camera
-- **Mobile-First Design** - Optimized for mobile with Voi-inspired UI
+- **Mobile-Responsive Design** - Optimized for mobile with Voi-inspired UI
 - **Session Management** - Track your workspace sessions and bookings
 - **Secure Authentication** - Powered by Clerk for seamless user experience